raystack/dagger/docs/reference/configuration.md

 ##### `SOURCE_KAFKA_NAME`

-Defines the stream name for the Kafka consumer.
+Defines a name for the Kafka cluster.
+It's a logical way to name your Kafka clusters.This helps with identifying different kafka cluster the job might be interacting with.

 * Example value: `local-kafka-stream`
 * Type: `required`